-Towards the end of your education, you’ll sit for the North American Licensing Exam® (NAVLE).
-After the NAVLE, you may also need to complete an additional licensing exam depending on where you plan to practice.
+Toward the end of your education, you’ll sit for the North American Licensing Exam® (NAVLE®).
+After passing the exam, you may also need to complete an additional licensing exam depending on where you plan to practice.

-Once you graduate from veterinary school and become licensed, you can go straight out to become a general practitioner or a family vet.
+After you graduate from veterinary school and become licensed, you can begin practicing veterinary medicine.